gazebosim/gz-fuel-tools/tutorials/02_configuration.md

 ## Overview

-Some aspects of Ignition Fuel Tools can be configured according to the needs of the library users.
+Some aspects of Gazebo Fuel Tools can be configured according to the needs of the library users.
 This configuration can be done via a YAML configuration file or programatically.

-Ignition Fuel Tools accepts a YAML file with the following syntax:
+Gazebo Fuel Tools accepts a YAML file with the following syntax:

 ```yaml
 ---